nrinaudo/kantan.csv/_tut/serializing.md

 ```

 ## Supporting non-standard types
-While tabulate does a fairly good job at supporting most standard types out of the box, you might need to add support
+While kantan.csv does a fairly good job at supporting most standard types out of the box, you might need to add support
 for your own - because they are not part of the standard library, say, or don't have obvious default formats like ints
 or booleans do.